sandhyaparna/Data-Science/ML Algorithms/Supevised/Bagging Boosting.md

 ### Boosting
 * Boosting is best used when single model gets a very low performance (Model is too simple implies high bias i.e. each of the weak hypotheses has accuracy just a little bit better than random guessing) as it generates a combined model with lower errors as it optimises the advantages and reduces pitfalls of the single model (reduce Bias).
+* Boosting algorithm always considers weak learners in order to prevent overfitting, since the complexity of the overall learner increases at each step.
+Starting with weak learners implies the final classifier will be less likely to overfit
 * N sets are created from Training data by random sampling with replacement - But observations are weighted and therefore some of them will take part in the new sets more often.
 * Every time a new learner is built in a sequential way (outcome of one model becomes input to the next model), takes into account the previous classifiers’ success.
 After each training step, the weights are redistributed.
 Misclassified data increases its weights to emphasise the most difficult cases.
 In this way, subsequent learners will focus on them during their training.
 * Boosting assigns a second set of weights, this time for the N classifiers, the algorithm allocates weights to each resulting model, a learner with good a classification result on the training data will be assigned a higher weight than a poor one, in order to take a weighted average of their estimates.
+* In boosting tree individual weak learners are not independent of each other because each tree correct the results of previous tree.
 * In AdaBoost, an error less than 50% is required to maintain the model; otherwise, the iteration is repeated until achieving a learner better than a random guess.
+* Time to train GBM model increases with increase in no of trees, whereas learning rate doesnt effect time to train

 ##### Algorithms
 * GBM
 * Light GBM